 Education systems need to recruit adequate numbers of teachers and other relevant personnel with the minimum required qualifications to meet learners' needs.
+This includes in early childhood education, which is rapidly expanding as an educational right.

-In the short-term, to respond to the COVID-19 pandemic, countries need added flexibility that enable expanding the pool of candidates to enter the teaching profession, including calling back retired teachers, and upgrading contract teachers and volunteer personnel to stable career professionals through training and qualification schemes.
+In the short-term, countries need added flexibility that enables the expansion of the pool of candidates entering the teaching profession, including allowing back, on a voluntary basis, retired teachers, and upgrading contract teachers, volunteer personnel and refugee teachers to stable career professionals through training and qualification schemes.
 Teacher migration from countries with adequate supplies of teachers can be facilitated, in line with international principles on fair migration.
-This can also include appropriate accreditation of refugee teachers.
-To address the immediate need for more qualified and trained teachers - including more women - countries can recruit teachers directly from underserved areas or provided pathways to qualification for unqualified teachers and trained them in schools supported by distance learning or through micro credential schemes, while making sure that adequate professional standards are maintained..9 The use of itinerant teachers to support learners with disabilities has proved successful in countries in Sub-Saharan Africa.10
+This can also include appropriate accreditation of refugee teachers, including bilateral and regional agreements between host member states and refugee home countries to allow for equivalency recognition of refugee teacher qualifications.
+To address the immediate need for more qualified and trained teachers - including more women - countries can recruit teachers directly from underserved areas or provided pathways to qualification for unqualified teachers and trained them in schools supported by distance learning or through micro credential schemes, while making sure that adequate professional standards are maintained.
+Training should be robust, of quality and include pedagogical training.10

-In the medium-term, strengthened licensing and accreditation schemes, including the recognition of prior and experiential learning, can provide new pathways for teacher qualification.
+In the medium-term, strengthened licensing and accreditation schemes, including the recognition of prior and experiential learning, can provide new pathways for teacher qualification or for other education roles.
+Investment in the training of women to teach STEM topics can further promote gender equality.
 Recognition of prior learning schemes should be organized in a manner that maintains the credibility of the teaching profession and ensures that standards are maintained.
 Likewise, in-service training can help teachers meet the minimum required qualifications.
 Since teacher attrition is highest in the first few years of teaching, induction programmes should be strengthened.
-Such measures can incentivize high-achieving graduates and those already teaching (but lacking qualifications) to look to teaching as an attractive career option.
+Such measures can incentivize high-achieving graduates and those already teaching (but lacking qualifications) to consider teaching as an attractive career option.
 Career guidance interventions in secondary and tertiary institutions can help steer promising students into teaching careers, including those from rural and remote regions.
 Including trainee teachers in the workforce as part of a learning team provides better initial training and enables them to play a key role in supporting learning.
 Advancement opportunities for teachers have to be diversified and clear from the very beginning of the teaching career.
-They should include vertical and horizontal promotion opportunities, role transfers to other educational positions, increased responsibility in terms of leadership, administration or specialization.
-All of these opportunities and prospects should be clear to early-career teachers.
+These should include vertical and horizontal promotion opportunities, role transfers to other educational positions, increased responsibility in terms of leadership, administration or specialization.